Best Places to Visit Where the Dollar Is Strong

 Peru/Peruvian Sol

-With roughly 4.5 million visitors a year, Peru has plenty to boast about.
-This South American country offers tons to do — there's exploring the 15th-century Inca citadel of Machu Picchu, the Maras salt flats, the Amazon river, and the beach-strewn coasts.
-Even with a tourism boom, your dollar will go far here against the Peruvian sol.
+With millions of visitors a year, Peru has plenty to boast about.
+This South American country offers tons to do — there's exploring the 15th-century Inca citadel of Machu Picchu, the Maras salt flats, the Amazon River, and the beach-strewn coasts.
+The nation is known for its vibrant festivals and world-class cuisine, including ceviche and pisco sours.
+Even with a tourism boom, your dollar will go far here against the Peruvian Sol.

 Mexico/Mexican Peso